origin2007/mechatronic-software-practice/Readme.md

 ### About textbooks

-There's no designated textbook for this coures.
+There's no designated textbook for this course.
 Some reference books are available in the `book` directory.

-(PTTES)[book/pttes\_0408a.pdf] is a must-read book.
+[PTTES](book/pttes\_0408a.pdf) is a must-read book.